ele-ben/BRAC01-FirstOnline/README.md

 number have cue-context onset asynchrony 0.

 ## [data Folder](#dataFolder)
-There are raw data and clean data.
+There are raw data (in the respective subfolder) and clean data.
-Please note that actual raw data can be downloaded from Gorilla, whereas the files here are already piled up together to collect the numerous experimental files into 8 files.
-This operation only consisted in stacking the datasets one below the other matching column names, thus this required to sligthly change some column names when these were renamed by gorilla, but the data are otherwise untouched.
-Raw data files start with "data_exp" since this is Gorilla naming system.
-Of these files, half are answer to demographics (_questionnaire-) and half the expeirmental data ("_task-").
-Besides, data collected from RWTH students are divided from data collected from Prolific, because having different recruitment systems required 2 different experiment trees in Gorilla.
-Legenda of file names:

-- data_exp__RWTH_OldNew = BRAC1, RWTH students
-- data_exp_17326_PlusMara = BRAC2, RWTH students
-- data_exp_18755_75pps = BRAC1, Prolific pps
-- data_exp_18619_72pps = BRAC2, Prolific pps

-The remaining 4 files starting with "B" are the clean data:
+The 4 files starting with "B" are the clean data:
 B1 stands for BRAC 1, that is context-in cue experiment, and "B2" for BRAC2, context as background, the experiment in which the context is the task-irrelevant frame colour.
 The data are divided according to participant recruitment method: "_Pro" stands for prolific and "_RWTH" stands for RWTH Aachen University students, recruited via-email.
 This yields 4 files for the 2 exeperiments.
 These files contain both demographic and experimental info and do not contain participants that were removed because of extremely poor performance or for having participated in both B1 and B2.
 In B1_RWTH there are many participants with the same counterbalancing condition because of a mistake, but these are all included, since there is no established criterion on how to select them.
 Similarly participants that may result outliers are included.
 Their performance is not obviously signaling a really scarce level of attention, thus we allowed future researchers to freely decide who to include.
 Criteria for exclusion are visible in the **logbooks**, in one (or more) of the "message" columns ("message", "message1", "message2").